mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 }
 ```

+Before testing the load balancer manually we need to have some backends.

-Now I will show you a really simple Python flask application for having a basic backend for manual testing:
+For that I wrote really simple Python flask application for having a basic backend for manual testing:

 ```python
 from flask import Flask